-There have been several previous evaluations of the Roots of Empathy (ROE) programme with the majority employing a quasi-experimental design with two employing a Randomised Control Trial (RCT) design.
-Previous evaluations of the ROE programme have demonstrated that the programme may lead to an immediate increase in prosocial behaviour (teacher perception), reduction in problem behaviour and an increase in understanding of infant development (Connolly et al, 2018).
+There have been several previous evaluations of the Roots of Empathy programme with the majority employing a quasi-experimental design with two employing a Randomised Control Trial (RCT) design.
+Previous evaluations of the Roots of Empathy programme have demonstrated that the programme may lead to an immediate increase in prosocial behaviour (teacher perception), reduction in problem behaviour and an increase in understanding of infant development (Connolly et al, 2018).
 The evaluation by Connolly et al was conducted in Northern Ireland with pupils aged 8-9, where this research is in England with students aged 9-10 years.
-There have been other evaluations of the ROE programme that have focused on a range of age groups.
+There has been other evaluations of the RoE programme that have focused on a range of age groups.

-This evaluation builds on previous evaluations, including developing on previous methodological weaknesses (e.g. an over-reliance on teacher reports) as well as expanding on the geographical locations where robust evaluations of ROE have taken place.
-The causal impact of ROE's Nurturing Empathy Before Transition (NEBT) on the social and emotional development of year five pupils will be estimated using two clustered RCT designs.
+This evaluation builds on previous evaluations, including developing on previous methodological weaknesses (e.g. an over-reliance on teacher reports) as well as expanding on the geographical locations where robust evaluations of NEBT have taken place.
+The causal impact of NEBT on the social and emotional development of year five pupils will be estimated using two clustered RCT designs.
 Participating primary schools will be drawn from throughout England.